Detection and Feature Selection in Sparse Mixture Models: Discussion

 In the general situation where the group means are affine independent, $\Cov(X)$ is a rank $K-1$ perturbation of the identity matrix.
 It is therefore natural to consider a test based on the top $K-1$ $s$-sparse eigenvalues of the sample covariance matrix.
 We note, though, that when $K$ is fixed, the top $s$-sparse eigenvalue is still able to achieve the optimal detection rate.
-See \cite{hsu2013learning} for related results in a non-sparse setting.
-We did not investigate the case where the population covariance matrix is unknown.
+See \citep{hsu2013learning} for related results in a non-sparse setting.
 Recently, \cite{jin2014important} have also studied the case where the population covariance matrices are diagonal but unknown.

-\item {\em Computational issues.} Computational considerations have lead a number of researchers coordinate-wise methods as we did in \secref{coord}.
+\paragraph{Computational issues} Computational considerations have lead a number of researchers to propose coordinate-wise methods as we did in \secref{coord}.
 In \secref{sdp} we studied an SDP relaxation in the context of mixture detection when the covariance matrix is known to be the identity.
 It seems possible to extend this to the case of a general known covariance matrix.
 If anything, the suboptimal test based on \eqref{eq:St_known_sparse-bis} can be relaxed in the same exact way since it is based on computing a top sparse eigenvalue.
 And the same is true of the diagonal model.
-However, we do not know how to relax any of the tests considered for the case where the covariance matrix is unknown.
+However, we do not know how to relax any of the tests considered in the case where the covariance matrix is unknown.